 Prof. Masha Niv

-During COVID-19 pandemic, the Niv lab is studying taste and smell changes:
+The Niv lab is studying taste and smell changes due to COVID-19 infection.

 Recent findings include: